Skip to content

 Location

-They can defined:
+They can be defined:

 • Locally by placing them in the .opencode/tool/ directory of your project.